Wasiul11/Case-Study-Group_2/README.md

 # Brief Description

 ### The case study is going to embark on the development of a system that will supply an endless number of storage spaces.
 Each row will have a number of things, including a product description, a price, a quantity, and a total.
 It is necessary to display the total or final amount at the conclusion of the last product.
 Any discounted items will be included in the final product total as well.
-6% GST (Goods and Services Tax) is applied to the amount that is due.
+6% GST (Goods and Services Tax) is applied to the amount that is .
  <br>
  <br>